mnot/I-D/rfc7320bis/draft.md

 ## URI Fragment Identifiers

-Section 3.5 of {{RFC3986}} specifies fragment identiers' syntax and semantics as being dependent upon the media type of a potentially retrieved resource.
+Section 3.5 of {{RFC3986}} specifies fragment identifiers' syntax and semantics as being dependent upon the media type of a potentially retrieved resource.
 As a result, other Specifications MUST NOT define structure within the fragment identifier, unless they are explicitly defining one for reuse by media types in their definitions (for example, as JSON Pointer {{?RFC6901}} does).